 Emergency Medical Responders

-Learn how to save a life.
-Help your community, fellow neighbors and friends.
-Southwest's Allied Health Sciences department offers Emergency Medical Responder related programs of study.
-The programs will teach you how to render care for people experiencing medical emergencies, as well as how to give care to people who have been injured.
-Programs of study include Emergency Medical Technician and Paramedic.
+Learn how to save a life!
+Pre-hospital Emergency Care is an exciting health care career in which you can serve your community.
+Southwest's Allied Health Sciences department offers Emergency Medical Services related programs of study that include Emergency Medical Technician - Basic, Emergency Medical Technician - Advanced, and Paramedic.
+These programs will teach you how to render care for people experiencing medical emergencies, as well as how to give care to people who have been injured.
+Graduates enjoy fulfilling careers with local fire departments and ambulance services.

 Programs of Study

 To find out more about courses offered at Southwest, you can use our Catalog Search to view descriptions of our courses or the Class Schedule Search (opens new window) to see when and where a class is being offered.

 - The programs of study require an Application for Special Admission.